 If you’ve got the time, create an obstacle race for them.
 You can use tape to create paths, lines, and delimitations for an obstacle course.
 You can make rules where, in certain areas, you need to hop, crawl, jump, walk, or slither (snake-like).
 This will be fun for the entire family.

 Lastly, make household chores a fun activity.
 Plan your menu for a week, for instance.
-Ask your child to have a look at a cookbook, pick out the meals they preferOpens in a new tab. and make a grocery list with the ingredients.
+Ask your child to have a look at a cookbook, pick out the meals they prefer and make a grocery list with the ingredients.

 Shop together, involve the child in money management, and familiarize them with mundane, yet necessary tasks by treating it in a fun way.
 Be patient and guide the child through the shop – unfamiliar places might cause stress and anxiety.